jazmiahenry/Combined_Intelligence/README.md

 See our presentation here: https://youtu.be/UaYQ-wA6WtY

-*Code for presentation avaiable in presentation folder*
+*Code for presentation available in presentation folder*

 In our project, we sought to answer a few simple questions: